wearefrank/frank-runner/README.md

-In case your application comprises several Frank!Configurations and you would like to have a project per configuration (e.g. to give each configuration it's own CI/CD pipeline) the following setup would be possible and is automatically detected by the Frank!Runner based on the presence of the war/pom.xml:
+In case your application comprises several Frank!Configurations and you would like to have a project per configuration (e.g. to give each configuration it's own CI/CD pipeline) the following setup is possible and is automatically detected by the Frank!Runner based on the presence of the war/pom.xml:

 ```